Where attorneys you actually want to hang out with hang out.

 A thriving and vibrant place to check out on a daily basis.
 Each day you’ll find new and relevant discussions, industry news, and questions posed from other lawyers.
-The community spends the vast majority of their time in our private Slack group, but we have a permanent web forum as well.
+The community uses our private Slack group.

 This is not a group of lurkers.
 Every member is expected to give as much as he or she receives from the community.
 Our members will be the first to tell you that this community is guaranteed to help you move your practice in a better direction.

 Why is there a fee?

 It’s a small fee to make sure we only have committed members.
 Our community is for people who want to better themselves and their practice – while having some fun.
-Basic membership is only $99 annually.
-If you’re a lawyer and balk at paying $99 annually for a service, you don’t need to be in here.
-At just $.27 per day, we assure you that our community will be worth its weight in gold.
+Basic membership is only $139 annually.
+If you’re a lawyer and balk at paying $139 annually for a service, you don’t need to be in here.
+At less than $.40 per day, we assure you that our community will be worth its weight in gold.

 We want each and every one of our member’s to be a member for life.